xtSumit/Projects/README.md

 # Projects
-This repository contains projects based on Machine learning aand Deep learning.
+This repository contains projects based on Machine learning and Deep learning.